ksmacleod99/beerandwine/README.md

 ### Things I've learned:
 - how to use conditional rendering
 - getting a better sense of what is a functional component and what is a stateful component.
+- good practice with git workflow!

+### to-dos
+ - add ciders
+ - add "where did I try this"

+### Scripts
+`yarn start`
+runs on localhost:3000